darxide-pl/Mineral/README.md

 1. Minify all of HTML output to "one line" form *
 2. Minify only selected elements/blocks/pages/templates
 3. Cleaning output from: inline css, inline style blocks, inline scripts blocks
+4. Cleaning messed up font properties from WYSIWYG editors (vertical rhythm, justifying)
-4. Use events for custom output processing
+5. Use events for custom output processing

 *depending on the options selected in the minifier - by default plugin will omit blocks of script